alex-gedeon/alias-helper/README.md

 - Prints a table to display aliases
 - Create aliases locally (in ~/.bash_aliases file)
 - Remove displayed aliases with blacklist
+- View inverse blacklist

 In development:

-- Remove aliases from blacklist
+- Remove aliases from blacklist (currently manually delete from text file)

 Future plans: